Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 *PowerShell script creates a script file in the Az.Resources module folder of the targeted user*

-Let’s take a closer look at what happens when the privileged user starts using Azure PowerShell.
+Let’s take a closer look at what happens when the privileged user starts using Azure PowerShell:

 - First of all, the cmdlet `Connect-AzAccount` will be used by the administrator for establishing an authenticated session to Microsoft Azure.
 - Afterwards a cmdlet for managing Azure Resources will be used which requires to load the “Az.Resources” module.
-- The script “Token.ps1” from the “PostImportScripts” folder will be executed and the access token (in this sample with scope to Microsoft Graph API) will be requested and stored in the attacker’s blob storage:
+- The script “Token.ps1” from the “PostImportScripts” folder will be executed and the access token (in this sample for Microsoft Graph API) will be requested and stored in a blob storage:

     ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse10.png)

-_Result: Access Token from Azure PowerShell has been replayed._

-*Access token has been exfiltrated and copied to blob storage.
-URL of blob storage endpoints are mostly not blocked (even on a PAW/SAW device) which allows accessing container with SAS key.*
+Access token has been exfiltrated and copied to blob storage.
+URL of blob storage endpoints are mostly not blocked (even on a PAW/SAW device) which allows accessing container with SAS key.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse11.png)

-Access token includes DeviceId and Authentication claims from the privileged user on the endpoint but also a comprehensive scope of “Directory.AccessAsUser.All”.
+The replayed token includes `DeviceId` and `amr` (authentication method) of the privileged user from the endpoint but also a comprehensive scope of “Directory.AccessAsUser.All”.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse12.png)